CSC301-TA/sql-mongodb-demo/README.md

-# Full Stack React Demo
+# SQL/MongoDB Demo

-This repository contains the starter code for the Full Stack React workshop hosted by CSSC & GDSC
+This repository contains the starter code for a full stack todo list application connects to either the SQL Java API or MongoDB Java API.

 ## Installation

-TODO

-Authors:
-- Jarrod Servilla
+Requires:
-- Daniel Laufer
+- Docker
-- Milind Vishnoi
+- Node.js

+Commands provided in Makefile